mehulagg/gitlab/doc/user/application_security/index.md

 # Application security **(ULTIMATE)**

-GitLab can check your application for security vulnerabilities that may lead to unauthorized access, data leaks, denial of services, and more.
-GitLab reports vulnerabilities in the merge request so you can fix them before you merge.
+GitLab can check your application for security vulnerabilities, helping to reduce risk, including:

+- unauthorized access
+- data leaks
+- denial of service attacks, and more.

+GitLab provides you with statistics and details on vulnerabilities in the merge request.
+Providing actionable information _before_ changes are merged enables you to be proactive.

+GitLab also provides high-level statistics of vulnerabilities across projects and groups:

 - The [Security Dashboard](security_dashboard/index.md) provides a
   high-level view of vulnerabilities detected in your projects, pipeline, and groups.